Skip to content

 A student with his head down standing away from a group of students in the distance

 Bullying is still very much a part of life for school children in the United States.
-In fact, one out of every five students reports being bullied at some point during their academic careers.
-However, there is also a strong correlation between anti-bullying efforts and a decrease in incidences: studies have shown that school-based bullying prevention programs decrease bullying by up to 25%.
+One out of every five students reports being bullied at some point during their academic careers.
+However, there is also a strong correlation between anti-bullying efforts and a decrease in incidences: studies have shown that school-based bullying prevention programs decrease bullying by 15–20%.

 While anti-bullying efforts can and should be a school-wide initiative, they can also start right in the classroom.
-Here are some tips about bullying prevention and 8 anti-bullying activities to try with your students.
+Read on for practical tips about bullying prevention and 20 anti-bullying activities to try with your students.

 What is Bullying?